 winget install Gradle.Gradle

-When working on medium or large Java projects, managing dependencies and the build process manually is unfeasible.
-That’s what tools like Maven and Gradle are for: they automate compilation, testing, packaging, and third-party library management.
+When working on medium to large Java projects, managing dependencies and the build process manually isn’t viable.
+That’s what tools like Maven and Gradle are for: automating compilation, testing, packaging, and third-party library management.

-Apache Maven is a project management and software build tool based on the concept of a central configuration file (pom.xml).
+Apache Maven is a project management and software build tool based on a central configuration file (pom.xml).
 It defines dependencies, plugins, lifecycle phases, etc.

 <project>